FrancescaPeru/project-site/finalstep.md

 ## Discussion

 We faced many challenges related to the ArCo knowledge Graph and the LLMs.
-However, the most significant ones were:
+However, the most representative examples were:
 * The knowledge graph is still lacking some important information, making the research more difficult.
 E.g.: lack of IRI for San Giovanni Battista as agent and lack of property to express the relationship between the church and the saint to whom it is dedicated.
   * Solution: we took the DBpedia IRI of San Giovanni Battista and we added it to ArCo.
 Then we used a SPARQL CONSTRUCT query to create a new property and as a consequence we obtained a new triple.